Automattic/vip-design-system-bridge/README.md

 ## Documentation

 The documentation is currently a WIP.
-Please refer to the `docs` folder for future documentation.
+Please refer to the `docs` folder for understanding how the data can be setup for the script, as well as how the updated `theme.json` could be used in the editor.